 Attendees with limited mobility will be able to park in our handicapped-designated areas.
 There are accessible bathrooms, and we include accessible porta-a-johns in the camping and vendor areas.
-The venue is level, and wheelchair access to vendors and the camping area should be reasonable unless an unlikely rain adds mud to the equation.
+The venue is level, but graveled; wheelchair access to vendors and the camping area could be challenging.
+It will be extremely difficult if an unlikely rain adds mud to the equation.
 Please contact us for more information, and we’ll do our best to make your visit as easy as possible.

 What kind of food is available?